smattsil/alma-api/README.md

 - please refer to the [documentation](https://alma-api.onrender.com/docs) for the different possible endpoints and header parameters.
 - data is fetched with python using aiohttp, asynchronously, and then parsed using selectolax and HTMLParser. lastly, it is fed back to the user through the API using FastAPI.
-- some endpoints were created to support the almate app, such as overall-info
+- some endpoints were created to support the almate app, such as overall-info and ai-info